elleburkhalter/Oops-All-Collisions/README.md

 ### **Build Options**
 - `WITH_Raylib` (**ON/OFF**, default ON)
   - Enables or disables Raylib-based visualization.
-  - If `OFF`, the project builds a headless simulation-only mode (no graphics).
+  - If `OFF`, the project does nothing
 - `WITH_TESTS` (**ON/OFF**, default ON)
   - Enables building unit tests (Catch2).